monero-outreach/policy-brief/README.md

 # Open Source Policy Brief: A Living Tool to Help Monero Advocates Interact With Their Elected Officials

-### Monero Outreach created this project as a tool for citizens of the world to advocate for consumer protecting digital currency to their local, regional, and national elected representatives.
+### Monero Outreach created this project as a tool for citizens of the world to advocate for consumer-protecting digital currency to their local, regional, and national elected representatives.
 This document will be translated in the future for most major languages.

 ## Read the Policy Brief [here](https://github.com/xmrhaelan/policy-brief/blob/main/brief.md).